-I have over eight years of experience as a justice reform and governance professional supporting efforts of governments, NGOs, national and international development institutions, including the World Bank and the UNDP, to develop locally-designed indicators of justice that measure impact of existing practices and programs, and inform new administrative policies and strategies.
+I have over fifteen years of experience as a justice reform and governance professional supporting efforts of governments, NGOs, national and international development institutions, including the World Bank and the UNDP, to develop locally-designed indicators of justice that measure impact of existing practices and programs, and inform new administrative policies and strategies.
 My passion is bridging academic research with policy and practice at all stages, from research design engaging practitionners to presenting and disseminating findings via innovative and accessible knowledge products.

 Prior to the Indicators for Development project, I conducted field research at the PCJ on recent trends in the practice of criminal justice in Turkey, especially implementation of recent criminal law and procedure reforms started in 2005 and followed by a decade of dynamic series of new legislation.